rdxsai/Merged-App/README.md

 For support or questions:

-1. Check the troubleshooting section
+1. Check the [Troubleshooting Guide](docs/troubleshooting.rst) for common issues
+2. Review the [API Examples](docs/api_examples.rst) for usage patterns
-2. Review debug endpoints for configuration issues
+3. Check debug endpoints for configuration issues
-3. Ensure all prerequisites are properly installed
+4. Ensure all prerequisites are properly installed
-4. Verify environment variables are correctly set
+5. Verify environment variables are correctly set

 ## 🎯 Future Enhancements